 If you ever watched Top Chef or Hell’s Kitchen, you will recognize that risotto is one of the most difficult dishes for chefs to accomplish.
 Risotto is an Italian dish made from short grain rice.
 It requires a slow cooking process to evenly cook the rice and can easily be under or over-cooked.
 Don’t let these qualities derail you from attempting to prepare this dish at home!
 If you take your time and follow my hints, your risotto will come out perfect every time.

-First step, heat the chicken broth.
+The first step, heat the chicken broth.
 Adding hot broth to the rice keeps a constant temperature, shortening the cooking process.
-When you’re ready to cook, use a heavy bottomed sauce pan or straight sided saute pan to allow even cooking.
+When you’re ready to cook, use a heavy-bottomed saucepan or straight-sided saute pan to allow even cooking.

 While cooking the risotto, use a wooden spoon to stir the rice.
 A wooden spoon is less likely to break the grains of the rice as opposed to a metal spoon.